 Google’s Keyword Planner is the best tool to use when researching what keywords to use in your content and it’s free.
 But of course, there’s a catch – you need a Google Ads account to use it.
-However, you can set up an account very easily and you don’t need to have any active campaigns running to use the tool (winning).
+However, you can set up an account easily without needing to have any active campaigns running to use the tool.

 Keyword Planner gives you two options to get started, which are:

-When choosing what keywords to include in your content, we recommend going for keywords with high average monthly searches with low competition.
+When choosing what keywords to include in your content, we recommend choosing keywords with high monthly searches with low competition.
 This just means that it’ll be easier to rank for these keywords.

 When writing your content, don’t use loads of different keywords as search engines will not know which keyword you want to rank for.
 Look for one primary keyword and one or two secondary keywords to optimise your content with.

 2) Include internal links throughout your content marketing

 Internal links are links that point to other pages that are on the same domain.
 They are commonly used in main navigation and are useful for three reasons: